RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Context: rtmp, server, application, recorder

 Specifies external command with arguments to be executed when recording is finished.
-Additional variable `path` is supported for this command.
+Additional variables `path` and `recorder` are supported for this command.

     # track client info